-The food industry or “Big Food”, know all about this, and getting you addicted to their food is now a ‘science’, sadly.
-Too much sugar is added say to chocolate, and this sweetness is then hidden by an infusion of salt and spices (even though you can’t taste them) – don’t take my word for it – you can read an outstanding book about this called Salt Sugar Fat: How the Food Giants Hooked Us by Michael Moss.
+The food industry know all about this, and getting you addicted to their food is now a ‘science’, sadly.
+Too much sugar is added say to chocolate, and this sweetness is then hidden by an infusion of salt and spices (even though you can’t taste them).
 In fact most supermarket/takeaway foods (including savoury foods) contain more sugar than a bar of chocolate.
 This sugar is hidden and goes by more than 50 names, but you are left wanting that food again and again as your addiction grows.
 This never happens with real, whole, fresh food!

-Studies have been done which show withdrawal from junk food–especially sugary food–is as severe as withrawal from alcohol and drugs in many cases, including shaking, anxiety and a change in body temperature.
+Studies have been done which show withdrawal from junk food–especially sugary food–is as severe as withdrawal from alcohol and drugs in many cases, including shaking, anxiety and a change in body temperature.
 Sugar is the most addictive of all foods and here’s the biochemical reason why:

 Are you a Food Addict?

 If you have any of these signs, you could be a food addict, test yourself – DO YOU:

 - Obsess over food most of the time?

 - Continue to eat, even though you know you’re hurting your health?

 - Eat to the point of nausea and even vomiting?